 To apply the differential impedance profile, go to the Routing -> Differential Pairs Routing option in the PCB Rules and Constraints editor.
 From here, you can enable the differential impedance profile you configured in the layer stack manager.
 In this case, when you're using the interactive router for differential pairs, the router will enforce the required trace width and spacing you defined in the impedance profile.

-Just as the rule can be enforced on specific single-ended nets or Net Classes, differential impedance controlled routing can be enforced on specific differential pairs or Differential Pair Classes as shown above.
+Just as the rule can be enforced on specific single-ended nets or Net Classes, differential impedance controlled routing can be enforced on specific differential pairs or Differential Pair Classes, as shown above.
 You can select the specific nets or classes where this rule will apply at the top of the PCB Rules and Constraints dialog.
 You can also enable specific layers where the differential impedance control rule will be enforced, just as was done for single-ended nets.

 Now that the layer stack is finished and impedance control is enabled through your design rules, you can start routing in the PCB layout.
-When you’re using the interactive router, you’ll notice that “[Width From: Rule Preferred]” appears in the status bar at the bottom of the screen as you route.
-Your traces will appear on your board with predefined width (and defined spacing for differential pairs).
+When you're using the interactive router, you'll notice that "[Width From: Rule Preferred]" appears in the status bar at the bottom of the screen as you route.
+Your traces will appear on your board with a predefined width (and defined spacing for differential pairs).

 Impedance control automatically defines your trace width as you route

 When using the routing tools on impedance controlled nets (both single-ended and differential), the routing tool will prioritize the width you set in the design rules automatically.
-There is not need to manually adjust the width.
+There is no need to manually adjust the width.
 However, if you want to apply a different width, there are several options, such as defining alternate priority constraints by layer or defining room-based constraints for specific nets.
 This would allow you to change the width constraint in different regions of the PCB, which would be applied automatically by the interactive router.

 Finally, impedance controlled routing in your PCB is not accurate unless you run signal integrity simulations to determine the appropriate width for your traces.
 Some of these aspects can be examined in Altium Designer, while others require an external software application.
 Some of the important signal integrity metrics you can consider are:

-In Altium Designer, it's possible to examine large impedance mismatches at the receive end of an interconnect by looking at the reflection waveform.
+In Altium Designer, it's possible to examine large impedance mismatches at the receiving end of an interconnect by looking at the reflection waveform.
 This would be the single-bit response waveform mentioned above.
-This allows identification of ringing and potential for blowing past the high/low-end of the voltage threshold ranges for the HIGH logic state.
-Doing this correctly requires accurately describing the interface for your signal pins, which requires knowledge of the pin's logic family or use of an IBIS model.
+This allows the identification of ringing and potential for blowing past the high/low-end of the voltage threshold ranges for the HIGH logic state.
+Doing this correctly requires accurately describing the interface for your signal pins, which requires knowledge of the pin's logic family or the use of an IBIS model.
 Some manufacturers make IBIS models available for download and usage in time-domain signal integrity analyzers, such as the Signal Integrity Analysis feature in Altium Designer.

 The rules-driven design engine in Altium Designer makes it easy to implement an impedance controlled routing scheme.
 If you have an existing design that has signal integrity problems, the signal integrity simulator can iterate through possible termination schemes and show you the results, allowing you to select the right scheme to terminate your traces.